blakeruprecht/blakeruprecht.github.io/content/drawing/drawing.md

 menu = "main"
 +++

-My favorite art forms are black-ink drawings and woodworking.
-Here are a few of my best pieces from over the years.
+My favorite media are ink drawing and woodworking, here are a few of my best pieces from over the years.

 ![Drawing of a log cabin I made up](/drawing-log-cabin.jpg) ^ Done using sharpie on paper, based on the houses from *Your Cabin in the Woods* by Conrad Meinecke.